wilsonianb/interledger.github.io/_content/spin-up-local-network.md

 Next, create accounts which connect and peer each of the Interledger nodes together (Alice to Bob, and Bob to Charlie).
 Accounts track balances between the two counterparties, and are denominated and settled in an agreed currency.
 In this example, Alice and Bob denominate their bilateral accounts in ETH with 9 decimal places, whereas Bob and Charlie denominate their bilateral accounts in XRP with 6 decimal places.

 Every Interledger packet corresponds to a particular account on the incoming side, and is routed to a subsequent account on the outgoing side.
 Accounts have parameters such as the maximum allowable packet size; authentication info for incoming and outgoing ILP packets; relations for how packets are routed; and balance parameters, such as credit limits and settlement thresholds.

-Alice and Bob's bilateral accounts are each configured with their respective Ethereum settlement engines, and Bob and Charlie's bilateral accounts are each configured with their respective XRP settlement engines.

 The `ilp-cli` tool and Docker image interacts with each Interledger node.
 To simplify issuing CLI commands to each node, create some aliases first: